Kotlin/kotlinx.coroutines/docs/channels.md

 </div>

 And another coroutine or coroutines are consuming that stream, doing some processing, and producing some other results.
-In the below example the numbers are just squared:
+In the example below, the numbers are just squared:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>